 DO HANDS-ON PUMPING

+Nothing too complex about this one.
 Breast massage and compression during pumping has been shown to increase milk production (Source).

 DO SOME POWER PUMPING SESSIONS